-This report is a snapshot of the water quality of the Valley Center M.W.D.'s water deliveries in calendar year 2016.
-Included are details about where the water comes from, what it contains, and how it compares to the SWRCB standards.
+This report is a snapshot of the water quality of VCMWD.'s water deliveries in calendar year 2017.
+Included are details about where the water comes from, what it contains, and how it compares to the DDW standards.
 If you are interested in more information about your water supply or water supplier, please feel free to contact our administrative offices at 760-735-4500, reach us on our website: www.valleycenterwater.org (which includes links to Metropolitan and the San Diego County Water Authority) or attend one of our Board meetings on the 1st and 3rd Mondays of each month, at 2:00 p.m.
 Meetings are held at the District Offices, 29300 Valley Center Rd., Valley Center, and are open to the public.